Public Safety Worker

 If you are considered a Public Safety Worker, you have more options than ever before in designing an early retirement income stream.
 Saving 10% in IRS penalties can go a long way towards lasting your nest egg.

 It’s key to make sure you understand the rules.
-The biggest rule you must be aware of is this 10% penalty waiver only applies to distributions from your employer sponsored retirement plan(s).
+The biggest rule you must be aware of is this 10% penalty earl distribution exception only applies to distributions from your employer sponsored retirement plan(s).
 Rolling your retirement over into an IRA will eliminate the flexibility to take advantage of this provision.
 The other concern is, are you saving enough to early withdrawal in the first place?
 That consideration has far more reaching computations and should require the eyes of a financial professional.
 Things like lifestyle, health history, family genetics all present a (life expectancy) computation to be taken into consideration which is applied to a standard of living budget with inflation also taken into consideration.
 All of that is applied before a sequence of returns calculation is performed all in an effort to project a sustainable lifetime income stream.